ddmitov/perl-executing-browser/README.md

 ## Design Objectives

 * **1. Easy GUI for local scripts:**
-    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful interfaces for custom Perl 5 scripts
+    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful interfaces for custom Perl 5 scripts;

 * **2. Zero installation when needed:**
     put together your Perl 5 scripts and modules and even your version of Perl 5 with a copy of PEB and its Qt libraries and run your applications from every folder, even from USB sticks;